ttscoff/doing/README.md

     now      - Add an entry
     later    - Add an item to the Later section done     - Add a completed item with @done(date).
-No argument finishes last entry.
+No argument finishes last entry. meanwhile - Finish any @meanwhile tasks and optionally create a new one

 The `doing now` command can accept `-s section_name` to send the new entry straight to a non-default section.